thamizh610/19CS404-DBMS-Lab-Manual/Experiment9_Procedures/readme.md

-# Experiment 9: PL/SQL – Procedures and Functions
+a# Experiment 9: PL/SQL – Procedures and Functions

 ## AIM
 To understand and implement procedures and functions in PL/SQL for performing various operations such as calculations, decision-making, and looping.